Fallen-Breath/tweakermore/docs/document-en_us.md

 - Available options: `All`, `Operation not allowed `, `Wrong item only`, `Never`

-### tweakmSchematicBlockPlacementRSItemWhitelist (tweakmSchematicBlockPlacementRestrictionItemWhitelist)
+### schematicBlockPlacementRestrictionItemWhitelist

-When items in the list are being used, the tweakmSchematicBlockPlacementRestriction restriction will be ignored
+When items in the list are being used, the schematicBlockPlacementRestriction restriction will be ignored

 These strings should be valid item ids like "ender_chest" or "minecraft:ender_chest"